dev-academy-programme/plug-resources/student-guide/free-money.md

 What if there was a limit to how much Free Money a user could claim?
 What if there was a limit to how much Free Money could be given away to users, say, ([21 Million](https://www.quora.com/Why-is-there-a-limited-amount-of-bitcoin-available))?

-The possibilites are endless!
+The possibilities are endless!

-Creating your own stretch goals is a great way to test your inginuinity and understanding when it comes to this tech.
+Creating your own stretch goals is a great way to test your ingenuity and understanding when it comes to this tech.
-Like we said earlier, the potential of crypto is vast and yet unfufilled.
+Like we said earlier, the potential of crypto is vast and yet unfulfilled.
 Start thinking creatively about what the possibilites of this technology are, it'll benefit you in the long run, we promise.

 ---

-If you like the format of the above recommendations for extending your learning, we have a more [generalised resource here](./what-next.md) that you should bookmark and apply to all future exercises.
+If you like the format of the above recommendations for extending your learning, we have a more [generalized resource here](./what-next.md) that you should bookmark and apply to all future exercises.

 ## Next Exercise